DFE-Digital/publish-teacher-training-prototype/app/content/add-and-remove-users.md

 - select the name of the user you want to remove from the alphabetically ordered list
 - select 'Remove user'

-The user will be sent an email to let them know you've removed them from the organisation.
+The user will be sent an email to let them know they've been removed from the organisation.